Geoffrey Guy: Career

 Guy began his career in the pharmaceutics industry in 1980 and became successful in the opiate painkiller business.
 From 1981 to 1983, he served as international clinical research co-ordinator at Laboratoires Pierre Fabre, where his research involved seeking out active ingredients in plants for the purpose of developing medicines.
 It led to the concept that there could be ingredients in the same plant that acted in opposition to each other.

 From 1983 to 1985 he was director of clinical development at the Napp laboratories in Cambridge, where he worked on several opiates, including developing the slow-release morphine, morphine sulphate.
 He also worked to develop a medicine from a ten-component Chinese medicine, to treat atopic eczema.
 In 1985 he founded Ethical Holdings plc.
 In 1990, he co-founded the plant-medicines company that became Phytopharm plc, and became its chairman until 1997.

 In 1998, he co-founded GW Pharmaceuticals with Brian Whittle.
 He obtained a licence from the UK Home Office to conduct research on compounds found in cannabis that might be useful as medicines.
 The first plants were grown in 1998 at a climate-controlled greenhouse in Southern England and clinical trials began the following year.
 Some insights into how this came about were later recounted in a witness seminar organised by the Wellcome Trust.
-His company was the first to obtain regulatory approval for a medicine based on cannabis.
-In June 2010, GW launched sativex in the UK, the world's first fully approved cannabis-based medicine.
+His company was the first to obtain regulatory approval for a medicine based on cannabis in the UK since the 1930s.
+In June 2010, GW launched sativex in the UK, a fully approved cannabis-based medicine that subsequently rose interest worldwide.
 Licensed by the UK Medicines and Healthcare products Regulatory Agency, it is a prescription-only medicine for the treatment of spasticity due to multiple sclerosis.
 Its principal active components are the cannabinoids tetrahydrocannabinol (THC) and cannabidiol (CBD) in a ratio of approximately 50:50.
 Later, GW initiated clinical trials of a cannabidiol solution for the treatment of two rare forms of epilepsy in children; Lennox–Gastaut syndrome and Dravet syndrome.
 In 2018, the drug, under the brand name epidiolex, became the first cannabis-based medicine to obtain US Food and Drug Administration approval.
 In 2019, both sativex and epidiolex were made available to patients under the UK National Health Service.